mercer/pipeline/README.md

 - shipyard?
 - start mysql and tomcat in delivered container?
 - DOCKER_HOST in jenkins container should not be hardcoded in the Dockerfile
+- remove war file from artifactory (when doing a FROM, a hook is triggered for which you need to specify a war file)

 Fictionized lifecycle of a container
 --------------------------------------